ttai2023/cse15l-lab-reports/lab3.md

                 working on upper floors.
 Chiefs also spoke with Port Authority police personnel and Authority police officer to evacuate the South Tower, because in their judgment the
 ```
+It is outputting the first 10 lines it found in the file ```technical/911report/chapter-9.txt``` that has the word "police."
+This is useful if the user wants to see where a certain word is being used within a file but doesn't want that many outputs.

 **Example 2**